Lumavate-Team/documentation/docs/2-development.rst

    .. figure:: ../images/addversionpage.PNG
       :align: center
-      :width: 400px
+      :width: 500px
       :alt: Image of the Lumavate Add Version page

       ..

-   The Add Version page is split into four to five sections:
+   The Add Version page is split into four sections:
-     * First section allows the user to use a previous version as a template
+     * Section one allows users to use a previous version as a template
-     * Second section asks for basic version information
+     * Section two asks for basic version information
-     * Third and fourth sections allow the user to add additional variables
+     * Section three allows users to add additional variables
-     * Last section asks the user to upload his/her version image
+     * Section four asks users to upload their version image

    * To make a version from scratch: